lavagetto/configdb/docs/backend.rst

 endpoint (`/login`).

-Since authentication is a delicate topic in every organization, the admdb authentication support tries to be as flexible as possible.
+Since authentication is a delicate topic in every organization, the configdb authentication support tries to be as flexible as possible.
 It works by providing an authentication layer abstraction that you can extend to adapt it to your schema, or to integrate it with external systems.
 The API consists of two functions, configurable via the Flask